hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/192__Praveen_R._Bhat.md

 > One being conscious of himself does not establishes existence of a tatva
 > which perists after death.
 You need gIta/shruti for that.
 >
-True, but I did not talk of anything after death. ​I just said that the uttamapuruSha, who is later revealed by Shruti to be Purushottama, is known to all.
+True, but I did not talk of anything after death.
+I just said that the uttamapuruSha, who is later revealed by Shruti to be Purushottama, is known to all.
 Just as a prince lost in a tribe thinks himself to be a tribal and revealed later to be the prince, is known to him.
 Whether he knew himself